 Signs And Symptoms Of Social Anxiety

 Social Anxiety is the third most common mental health disorder among young adults, yet it is often ignored or associated with “normal shyness”.
 Left untreated, social anxiety can have a negative impact on young adult success and make school and work almost unbearable.
-Symptoms of social anxiety are:
+We’ll outline some of the ways extreme social anxiety might show up in your child:

 - Difficulty being around people or speaking up in front of people